zakkreyshort/fitBuddy/README.md

 (List the tools, frameworks, libraries, APIs, modules, resources, languages, etc that will be used to create your MVP.
 Be specific.)
 *JavaScript/React
 * Firebase (authorization)
-*Materialize UI for styling elements * Context API
+*Material UI for styling elements * Context API
 ##### Additional Features
 (If you finish developing your MVP and have time to spare, what features do you want to work on next?
 Be specific.)
 * User can create a profile to keep track of height and weight for BMI calculations. * Implements a daily calorie burner based off weight.